-For the fastest responses to computer help, email the Business Information and Technology team at firstname.lastname@example.org or, in emergencies, call 608-265-0534.
+For the fastest responses to computer help, email the Building, Information Technology and Security team at firstname.lastname@example.org or, in emergencies, call 608-265-0534.
 The BITS office is located in room 1116 on the first floor in the northeast corner first floor.

 Accessing Files Remotely

 UW-Madison’s Palo Alto GlobalConnect VPN connects clients to the SoHE network while off campus.
 Start connecting with the Remote Access Self-Install Instructions.
-The vpn requires you to use your netid and password.
+The VPN requires you to use your NetID and password.
 To access the SoHE server, a SoHE account is required.
-Contacts BITS for help setting up a Windows or Apple laptop or acquiring a SoHE account.
+Email BITS for help setting up a Windows or Apple laptop or acquiring a SoHE account.

 Classroom A/V Equipment